-There is a huge upside to the “wait” sign command if you have people or children always going in and out of the house or when you are taking pictures of your dogs to share on Instagram.
-I make my deaf and hearing dogs strike a pose with a dog treat, sign the command “wait” and they all freeze.
-This command can save your deaf and hearing dogs life one day.
+There is a huge upside to the “wait” sign if you have people or children always going in and out of the house or when you are taking pictures of your dogs to share on Instagram or Facebook.
+I make my deaf and hearing dogs strike a pose with a dog treat, sign the cue for “sit” and then “wait” and they all freeze.
+This sign cue can save your deaf and hearing dogs life one day.
 If one of my dogs tries to bolt out the door and I put my “wait” sign up they freeze.
 Even long distance (think of your dog loose in traffic and you need him not to cross the street into traffic).

-My dogs are so good at the wait command I can open the front screen porch door and let the little dogs out on the porch and put my hand up for the wait sign and the big dogs freeze.
+My dogs are so good at the wait sign I can open the front screen porch door and let the little dogs out on the porch and put my hand up for the wait sign and the big dogs freeze.

 Photo above: Using the “wait” sign on all of my dogs…see how they FREEZE?